Best Places You Can Buy CPAP Supplies, Parts, and Spares

 DME

 Often, your PAP is purchased through the DME.
 They’re poised to supply you with parts, spares, and supplies, especially if they contract with insurance.
-These local businesses — usually brick-and-mortar — encourage you to meet with PAP specialists to discuss challenges you’re having with mask fit or pressure.
+These local businesses – usually a store you can go into – encourage you to meet with PAP specialists to discuss challenges you’re having with mask fit or pressure.
 They can also point you to new products meant to optimize your PAP experience.

 Your sleep center